Affordable housing is a highly debated topic that various governments have trouble defining and specifying.

 However, not every family who earns this much or less will receive affordable housing benefits.
 It is estimated that only around 1 in 4 families who meet the requirements and apply actually receive benefits.

-In this section, we will be discussing the various pros and cons of investing in section 8 housing as well as some of the things that you should expect.
+In this section, we will be discussing the pros and cons of investing in subsidized housing.

 The first, and possible the most beneficial, pro of investing in subsidized housing includes access to tax credits.